Go On A Bad Habit Diet For 30 Days

 How Can You Measure Your Progress?

-Measuring your progress is essential to stay on track.
+Measuring your progress is essential to staying on track.
 Use a tracker app or a simple journal to record your daily achievements.

 Reflect on your journey at the end of each week.
 Celebrate your successes and learn from any setbacks.
 Alright, let’s wrap this up with a story.
 Picture this: My buddy John used to be a chronic procrastinator.